 Give Your Food Scraps a Proper Burial

-For $32 a month, Earth will pick up food scraps from your home once a week; or for $16 a month, Earth will pick up every other week.
+ecoRI Earth will pick up food scraps from your home once a week or every other week.
+Cost is $8 per collection.
 The food scraps will be transported to and composted at NUF in Pawtucket or at City Farm in Providence.

 Revenue generated from this pilot venture will be used to help fund ecoRI Inc. With grant funding scarce for nonprofit journalism, Earth is a creative way to help the environment and provide a service while generating a small revenue stream for our news website.